wp-blocks/cf7-antispam/readme.txt

 1. Upload the entire `contact-form-7-antispam` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress, you MUST have Contact Form 7 installed and enabled.
-3. Setup advanced settings in Contact Form 7 in the same way you do for flamingo, but add also flamingo_message: "[your-message]" (ref. https://contactform7.com/save-submitted-messages-with-flamingo/)
+3. Setup advanced settings in Contact Form 7 in the same way you do for flamingo, but add also 'flamingo_message: "[your-message]"' - reference https://contactform7.com/save-submitted-messages-with-flamingo/
 4. You can tune the options of this plugin, check the page "Antispam" under the Contact Form 7 menu

-== Frequently Asked Questions ==

-== Screenshots ==
+== Upgrade Notice ==

 == Changelog ==